chinhooi837/Stock-Analysis-with-Python/README.md

 # Stock-Analysis-with-Python
 This repository consists of the python code used for both fundamental and technical analysis for all the US stocks.

-Yahoo Finance data is used foir simple stocks tickers extraction (free)
+Yahoo Finance data is used for simple stocks tickers extraction (free)

 Financial Modeling Prep data is used for analysis (I have a paid subscription plan in this) Refer to https://site.financialmodelingprep.com/ for more information